-Here, we’ll share exactly how one project team used a combination of communication methods to attract 2-4x more stakeholders to a critical first public meeting.
+Here, we’ll share how our project team used a combination of communication methods to attract 2-4x more stakeholders to a critical first public meeting.

 When planning regional infrastructure projects, getting the right amount of engagement from the right people — and not just those in the immediate project area — can be challenging.
 Limited turnout to an initial meeting can not only cause roadblocks later on, but it can be disheartening to officials and organizers wanting broad public participation.